Jack Reacher

 Jack Reacher is the protagonist of a series of crime thriller novels by British author Lee Child, a 2012 film adaptation, its 2016 sequel, and a television series on Amazon Prime Video.
 In the stories, Jack Reacher was a major in the U.S. Army's military police.
 After leaving the army, Reacher roamed the United States, taking odd jobs, investigating suspicious and dangerous situations, and resolving them.

-As of 24 October 2024, there are 29 novels and short stories in the Reacher series.
-Five of the novels were adapted for cinema and television.
+As of 31 December 2025, there are 30 novels and short stories in the Reacher series.
+Six of the novels were adapted for cinema and television.
 Two of the adaptations are films starring Tom Cruise as Reacher: Jack Reacher (2012) from the ninth novel, One Shot; and Jack Reacher: Never Go Back (2016) from the eighteenth novel, Never Go Back.

 The third adaptation, Reacher, is a television series on Amazon Prime Video, starring Alan Ritchson.
 The first season, adapted from the first novel, Killing Floor, premiered on 4 February 2022.
 The second season, from Bad Luck and Trouble, premiered 14 December 2023.
-The third season, based on the book Persuader, premiered on 20 February 2025.
+The third season, based on the seventh book Persuader, premiered on 20 February 2025.
+The fourth season, based on the novel Gone Tomorrow, premiered on 12 August 2026.